7/28/2020

 Joshua Buchalter

-Hey guys.
-Thanks for taking my question and congrats on the results.
+Hey, guys.
+Thanks for taking my question, and congrats on the results.
 I wanted to dig into storage and computing a bit.
 Given the size of the upside, I was a bit surprised to see server not called out as a driver of sequential growth.
-Could you maybe provide some granularity on was this a function of, you know, once you were just such a high watermark or was there anything else going on within that market that allowed it to grow less than the other ones?
+Could you maybe provide some granularity, and was this a function of, you know, one queue was just such a high watermark, or was there anything else going on within that market that allowed it to grow less than the other ones?

 speaker